 There are quite a few companies building new “old” diners.
 While some had been around since the heyday of diners (i.e., Paramount), others were relatively new to the game.
-We seriously looked at both but realized that the diners they were producing seemed to lack the character of the old originals.
+We seriously looked at both options, but realized that the diners they were producing seemed to lack the character of the old originals.
 They were a shiny, almost garish version of the classic diner.
 Based on this we decided to restore an old diner.

 With the help of the internet we were able to research the myriad of shapes, sizes and configurations of the original diners of the East Coast.
 Ronald Saari’s site, dinercity.com was a very valuable resource to us.
 As a photographer he has cataloged the exterior and interior of many of the existing old classic diners.
 With the help of this website and many other resources we chose diners from the 1940’s as our target.
 Of particular interest were Paramount, Silk City and Mountain View.

 The research to this point established two paths we could take in the restoration process.
-A partial restoration of an intact diner or a complete “frame-up” restoration of a broken down relic were our choices.
+A partial restoration of an intact diner or a complete “frame-up” restoration of a broken-down relic were our choices.
 The “frame-up” seemed to be the best of both worlds to us.
 We could rebuild a classic and still incorporate the technological requirements of today’s building codes.
 Based on this we began the journey of a complete “frame-up” restoration of a classic original diner.

-Having an authentic diner was very important to us.
+Having an diner with this history was very important to us.
 What strikes you about a diner is the “story” that is inevitably woven into its fabric.
 While some diners remain on their original site, many were moved from location to location as the Eastern cities sprawled in the 50’s and 60’s.
 Some were destroyed.
 The fact that a diner could escape possible demolition and be reborn at a new location gives its story greater depth.
 The opportunity to extend an authentic diner’s story by building a new chapter in Delta, Wisconsin became a passion for us.
 In early 2003 we contracted for a “frame-up” restoration of a 1940 Silk City Diner, due for completion in the fall of that year.